Studying in times of the Coronavirus pandemic

 Only for the degree programmes "Information Management in Health Care" and "Business Informatics" do the regulations of the THU apply.

-How can I hand in my thesis, now that the HNU is closed to the public?
+How can I hand in my thesis now if I can't/won't come to HNU?

 The corona crisis has thrown my original plans for my studies into disarray (e.g. a semester abroad cannot be taken up).
 Could I therefore bring forward my final thesis and only then take the examinations that are still open?

 Your final thesis doesn't necessarily have to be the last exam of your studies.
 As soon as you have fulfilled the requirements for registering your thesis, you can do so.
 You can find out exactly what the requirements are in your study and examination regulations or you can contact your examinations office.

 concerns certain degree programmes